 Starting at the shelter, and continuing through the rock field, Beast tried to call the Mountain Lake Hotel, hoping to find out if they had rooms available tonight.
 This was really the only way that Beast was not going to get dangerously cold.
 Unfortunately, while his phone got a signal, it was not sufficient to actually make a call.
 Contributing to signal difficulty was the trail itself: during the rock field, the trail followed the ridgeline, but several hundred feet away and always below, so the rock blocked getting a strong signal.
 (One time he got through to the hotel, but then the call dropped before he could find out about vacancies.)
 This also made it questionable as to how we would even get to the hotel, since it was five miles off-trail.

 Did I say the trail was being frustrating?
-The three mile rock field coupled with staying right below the wrong side of the ridge line was downright irritating.
+The three mile rock field coupled with staying right below the wrong side of the ridge line was downright irritating, though also a bit funny in retrospect.

 The Mountain Lake Hotel, situated next to Mountain Lake, one of Virginia's two natural lakes (and one of only a few in the world which is draining due to tectonic activity), was the filming location of the movie Dirty Dancing, and is also very expensive.
 Staying there is really not desirable, but a warm bed is far better than a freezing one.